Top Ten Common Myths about MS - Busted!!

 Myth #2: Since there is no cure for MS, there are no treatments for MS.

 Wrong!
 While it is true that there is no cure for MS, we do have treatments available to help manage the disease and the symptoms it causes.
-There are now six FDA-approved medications that have been shown to modify or slow down the underlying course of MS and several oral drugs are awaiting FDA approval to be added to the disease-modifying arsenal.
+As of December 2015, there are 13 FDA-approved medications that have been shown to modify or slow down the underlying course of MS, including 3 oral options.
+More drugs may be approved soon.
 The wide variety of symptoms which come with MS are outnumbered by the many ways to manage those symptoms through medication, therapy, diet, exercise, lifestyle changes, and technology.
 A simple exercise routine, like regular walking, swimming, or biking, and a sensible diet rich in fresh fruits, vegetables, and whole grains can make a big difference.
 Talk with your doctor about all the things that you can do to make a positive impact on your quality of life.

 Myth #3: Everyone with MS ends up in a wheelchair.